 Ed and I see our work as a way to make what was unknown, known.
 With the birds-of-paradise, there’s always something more to discover.

 Were you watching when they flew over there?
 I was.

 So what was your interpretation?
 They didn’t get anywhere near the spike structures underneath them…

 End of Transcript

 Scientific breakthroughs take teamwork.
-This project required experts in photography, tree climbing, sound recording, animal behavior, and evolution – plus the unique knowledge of native New Guineans.
-With the combined skills of Tim, Ed, and the local people, the project was a success.
-But if any one of the team had been missing, we might still be guessing at the details of the birds–of–paradise.
+This project required experts in photography, tree climbing, sound recording, animal behavior, and evolution—plus the unique knowledge of native New Guineans.
+With the combined skills of Tim, Ed, and local experts, the project was a success.
+But if any one of the team had been missing, we might still be guessing at the details of the birds-of-paradise.